Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 We divided the causes in three groups:

-* Antropogenic causes.
+* Anthropogenic causes.
 * Natural causes.
 * Unclassified.

-The years from 2001 to 2012 (2000 was excluded becouse more than 80% of the causes were unclassified), the causes were significant with each other *p* < 0.05, being the significance between the causes made by humanes and the other two (between the naturals and unclassified, *p* > 0.05).
+The years from 2001 to 2012 (2000 was excluded because more than 80% of the causes were unclassified), the causes were significant with each other *p* < 0.05, being the significance between the causes made by humans and the other two (between the naturals and unclassified, *p* > 0.05).

 But, for the years 2013 to 2021, the causes were *p* > 0.05 for all the groups.

-Then, because of this results, we did a table (that hasn't been added to this highlights), where showed that this could be explained by the decrease the antropogeneic causes of fishing gear (the princple causes of stranding).
+Then, because of these results, we did a table (that hasn't been added to this highlight), where showed that this could be explained by the decrease the anthropogeneic causes of fishing gear (the principle causes of stranding).
 Also, the unclassified causes have been increasing, specially this last years, wich could be affecting this study.

 ---